dddrrreee/cs140e-23win/labs/7-bootloader/README.md

     grained check that traces the `PUT` and `GET` calls between the r/pi and your laptop. [checkoff-tests/README](checkoff-tests/README.md)
     gives more detail.

+#### Hard Checkoff

+Because this lab is organized around a network protocol, it's pretty simple to completely ignore our code, and build the parts for each side entirely on your own.
+You'll learn a lot!
+(We did when we first build all of this :).

+To be interoperable you will need:
+  1. The opcodes defined in `pi-side:boot-defs.h`.
+  2. The CRC code given in `pi-side:boot-crc32.h`.

+You might want to take the `my-install.c` driver just so you don't have to mess around with matching argument parsing and setting the TTY speed.

+Note: if you are going this way, please let us know first so we can cheer you on.

 --------------------------------------------------------------------
 ### 0. How to make coding go better.